damibran/Alternative_Exam_Fourier/README.md

 # Alternative_Exam_Fourier
-Discrete math exam project
+Discrete math exam project about Fast Fourier Transform (FFT) and music key analysis

-#How to run:
+# How to run:

 **You need:**
 - Python ~ v3.7